 Keeping them in a place like this during a measurement ensures that your results will be consistent with those obtained with a ruler.

-There are 3 types of spring caliper.
+There are 3 types of spring calipers.
 They are:

 - An inside caliper.
 It came equipped with jaws that faced outward in order to take measurements inside.